etienneschalk/scientific-data-viewer/README.md

 1. **Python not found**:
    - Ensure Python is installed and in your PATH
-   - Use the "Select Python Interpreter" command to manually set the path
+   - Use the "Python: Select Interpreter" command to manually set the path

 2. **Missing packages**:
    - Install required packages: `pip install xarray netCDF4 zarr h5py numpy matplotlib`